RobinL/cheatsheets_etc/vim.md

 ci" - change inside speachmarks ca" - change around speechmarks

+In insert mode the following will work
+`Ctrl h` - delete back one character
+`Ctrl w` - delete back one word
+`Ctrl u` - delete back to the start of the line

 `*` searches for the word under the cursor

 The dot command lets us repeat the last _change_.
 A change could act at the level of